microsoft/Earth-Copilot/README.md

 ## 🤝 Acknowledgments

-Earth Copilot 2.0 was advised by Juan Carlos and inspired by NASA's Earth Copilot 1.0 announced at Microsoft Ignite 2024 (🎥 [View Here](https://www.linkedin.com/posts/microsoft_msignite-activity-7265061510635241472-CAYx/?utm_source=share&utm_medium=member_desktop))
+Earth Copilot 2.0 was advised by Juan Carlos Lopez and inspired by NASA's Earth Copilot 1.0 developed by Minh Nguyen.

 A big thank you to our collaborators:
 - **Microsoft Planetary Computer**
 - **NASA**
-- **Microsoft Team**: Jocelynn Hartwig & Minh Nguyen
+- **Microsoft Team**: Juan Carlos Lopez, Jocelynn Hartwig & Minh Nguyen

 *Built for the Earth science community with ❤️ and AI*